apache/cordova-docs/docs/en/edge/guide/overview/index.md

 * For supporting platforms, the CLI can compile executible applications and run them in an SDK-based device emulator.
   <!-- XREF
-  (See API and Configuration Guide for details.)
+  (See Application Development Guide for details.)
   XREF -->
   For comprehensive testing, you can also generate application files and install them directly on a device.